-FAQ: Who Konstantin Kilimnik and why does his name appears nearly 800 times in Senate report?
+FAQ: Who is Konstantin Kilimnik and why does his name appear 800 times in a Senate report?

 Many.

-The report says that Manafort passed on campaign information to Kilimnik, but it is not clear what Kilimnik then did with it.
-Manafort, Kilimnik and their associates took extensive measures to hide and destroy their communications.
+The report says Manafort passed on campaign information to Kilimnik, but it is not clear what Kilimnik then did with it.
+Manafort, Kilimnik and their associates took extensive measures to hide and destroy their communications, the report asserts.

-The report said that it obtained information “suggesting Kilimnik may have been connected to the GRU’s hack and leak operation” targeting the 2016 campaign, but they had “limited insight.”
+The report said the committee obtained information “suggesting Kilimnik may have been connected to the GRU’s hack and leak operation” targeting the 2016 campaign, but they had “limited insight.”
 That is because the committee could not access much of what Kilimnik and Manafort discussed.

-Lastly, Manafort himself was interviewed “approximately a dozen times” and lied consistently.”
-According to the committee’s report, these concerned “one issue in particular: his interactions with Kilimnik, the Russian intelligence officer at the center of the Committee’s investigation.”
+Lastly, Manafort was interviewed “approximately a dozen times” and “lied consistently,” the report asserts.
+According to the committee’s report, this concerned “one issue in particular: his interactions with Kilimnik, the Russian intelligence officer at the center of the Committee’s investigation.”